Table of Contents

 Protein Structural Principles

 The overall structure of a protein can be a very complex issue.
-In order to facilitate the visualization, 4 levels are taken into consideration, which illustrates a gradual “zoom out” from primary to quaternary structure.
+In order to facilitate the visualization, 4 levels are taken into consideration, which illustrates a gradual “zoom-out” from primary to a quaternary structure.

 Primary structure – looking deeply into the protein

 The primary structure of a protein includes its amino acid sequence, namely the type and succession of amino acids in the polypeptide chain.